Skip to content

 Custom Installation

-Config DB based setup
+Configuration Database based setup

 Overview of installation steps

-2. Bootstrap the Config DB.
+2. Bootstrap the configuration database.

 4. Install pgwatch - either from pre-built packages or by compiling the Go code.